Osiris-Team/jlib/README.md

 the fastest Json library for Java).

 The abstract `JsonFile` class is optimal when you need json configurations for example.
-It makes serialisation easy and without boilerplat, here is an example:
+It makes serialisation easy and removes boilerplate, here is an example:
 ```java
 class MyConfig extends JsonFile{
     public static String appName = "My cool app";